luhong88/int_seq_des/README.md

 Code and benchmark data associated with the preprint "An Integrative Approach to Protein Sequence Design through Multiobjective Optimization".

+## TL;DR

+Clone the repo and `pip install .` from the repo root directory to install the package.
+To get started, take a look at the RfaH benchmark code in `RfaH_benchmark/` and the docstrings in `__init__.py`, which provides the primary user interface for setting up a simulation.

 ## Installation

-Clone the repo and `pip install .` from the repo root directory.
-The repo can also be packaged into a `.whl` file using `python -m build --wheel` from the root directory.
+Besides `pip install`, the repo can also be packaged into a `.whl` file using `python -m build --wheel` from the root directory.

 ### Optional dependencies